Download your free Summer 2021 trail map here

-Port Macquarie is positioned on the NSW North Coast, just off the Pacific Highway.
+Port Macquarie is on the NSW North Coast, just off the Pacific Highway.

-It is approximately one hour’s flying time from Sydney or Brisbane, and 4 hours’ drive from Sydney’s northern suburbs, and less than 3 hours from Newcastle.
-Travelling south, it is 7 hours’ drive from Brisbane.
+It is approximately 1 hour flying time from Sydney or Brisbane, 4 hours drive from Sydney’s northern suburbs, and less than 3 hours from Newcastle.
+Travelling south, it is 7 hours drive from Brisbane.
 Plan your drive now.

 QantasLink and Virgin Australia provide daily flights between Sydney and Port Macquarie.